ibm-cloud-docs/Registry/registry_encrypt_images.md

     ```
     {: pre}

     Buildah version 1.15, or later, uses Docker’s login credentials to authenticate.
-If these credentials don't work or you want to use an [API key](#x8051010){: term}, you can supply the `—-creds <userName>` option, where `<userName>` is the username.
-If you use the `—-creds <userName>` the option, when requested, type in the password of the registry credential.
+If these credentials don't work or you want to use an [API key](#x8051010){: term}, you can supply the `—-creds <username>` option, where `<username>` is the username.
+If you use the `—-creds <username>` the option, when requested, type in the password of the registry credential.
     {: tip}

     You get a response that informs you that the manifest is written to the image destination, which is the registry.